 The banking and financial services sector is today buzzing with several technology initiatives that are going to power the future growth of the sector and also to provide improved services to their clients.
 Considerable investments are made in building / revamping the IT and digital infrastructure of banks in order to offer various solutions to banking.

 - Payments have been one of the most happening segments in the sector with lots of innovations happening and it continues to lead the chain with the advent of UPI 2.0 and the innumerable discussions around blockchain, social payments and other fintech-led initiatives.

 - With Mobile having gained increased acceptance as a payment mode, API-based banking and financial services are becoming the norm.

 - Many banking institutions are already in midst of this transition into the BOTS by shifting their routine tasks to this technology.

 - Most Customized Proposition, or MCP - Analytics is empowering organizations to hand over customized propositions not just to top segments of customers but to mid and lower levels as well.

 - Corporate payments and corporate banking have also seen several developments in the last one year with SWIFT GPI and the blockchain-based remittances having been made possible thereby making global payment transactions more transparent, faster and versatile giving banks more possibilities to offer additional services to corporate customers.

 - Overall, digitisation of financial transactions in India is also gathering pace, thereby spurting the need of POS terminals.

-- With Indian Government having a dedicated budget for Cyber Security, banks have also enhanced their cyber security spend.
+- With the Indian Government having a dedicated budget for Cyber Security, banks have also enhanced their cybersecurity spending.